qgis/QGIS-Documentation/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

      Trimming and extending multiple lines from different layers in different CRS

+.. note:: Snapping is automatically enabled when this tool is activated.
+ Your original snapping settings will be restored once the tool is deactivated.

 .. attention:: Pay attention to the modified geometry while using the |trimExtend|
   :sup:`Trim/Extend` tool.
 Depending on the inputs, it can create invalid geometries, potentially resulting in failure at layer saving.